33 Reproducibility and workflow

 geom_boxplot()

-Quarto is the successor to R Markdown.
-The core idea, literate programming, dates back to Donald Knuth (1984): write programs as documents where the prose explains the code, not the other way around.
-The lineage runs from WEB (Pascal/TeX) through Sweave (2002), knitr (2012), R Markdown, to Quarto (2022).
-Better tooling, multi-language support.
-If you know R Markdown, you know Quarto.
-The main differences: Quarto uses `#|` for chunk options (instead of the chunk header), supports Python, Julia, and Observable in addition to R, and has better defaults for academic output (cross-references, citations, callouts).
+Quarto is the successor to R Markdown, and the core idea (literate programming) dates back to Donald Knuth in 1984: write programs as documents where the prose explains the code, not the other way around.
+The lineage runs from WEB (Pascal/TeX) through Sweave (2002), knitr (2012), R Markdown, and finally Quarto (2022), each generation bringing better tooling and broader language support.
+If you know R Markdown, you already know Quarto.
+The main differences: Quarto uses #| for chunk options instead of the chunk header, supports Python, Julia, and Observable in addition to R, and has better defaults for academic output (cross-references, citations, callouts).

 For academic writing, Quarto supports citations natively.
-Place a `.bib` file in your project and reference entries with `@key`:
+Place a .bib file in your project and reference entries with @key:

 ---